Online Sorting and Translational Packing of Convex Polygons: Online packing

-If such a box $B_1$ does not exist, we allocate a new box of the basic type and place it as far left in the strip as possible (that is, without overlapping with any already allocated box).
-We then define it to be our box $B_1$ and do as explained above; allocating a chain of nested boxes until we get to a type that matches $P$ and place $P$ there.
+If such a dimension $i$ does not exist, we allocate a new box $B_0$ of the basic type and place it as far left in the strip as possible.
+It then holds for $i=0$ that $B_i$ has type $T_i$ and has room for a box of type $T_{i+1}$, so we can proceed as described above; allocating a chain of nested boxes until we get to a box of type $T_d$ and place $P$ there.

 We say that a $d$-dimensional box is \emph{near-empty} if there is exactly one $(d+1)$-dimensional box allocated in it.
 A crucial property of \onlinepacker\ is that it does not produce an excessive number of near-empty boxes, as described in the following lemma.